Oak Flat (Arizona)

-Oak Flat (Chíchʼil Bił Dagoteel, Chéchʼil Bił Dahoteel) is in Pinal County about 40 miles east of Phoenix in the Tonto National Forest, a high desert setting at 3,900 feet elevation.
-The land is sacred to Native Americans from the San Carlos Apache Indian Reservation and many other Arizona tribes.
-This federally-protected area is listed on the National Register of Historic Places, and features a National Forest Service public campground.
+Oak Flat (Chíchʼil Bił Dagoteel, Chéchʼil Bił Dahoteel) is a mesa in Pinal County about 40 miles east of Phoenix in the Tonto National Forest.
+A high desert setting at 3,900 feet elevation, the land is sacred to Native Americans from the San Carlos Apache Indian Reservation and many other Arizona tribes.
+This federally-managed area is listed on the National Register of Historic Places, and features a U.S. Forest Service public campground.
 The landscape includes Apache Leap cliff, the mesa of Oak Flat, and Devil's Canyon (Apaches refer to it as Ga'an Canyon, or "Angels Canyon"), all of which have long been popular with hikers, birders, climbers, off-roaders, hunters, and members of the area's indigenous tribes.
-Oak Flat has been subject to attempts by the federal government to sell it to mining interests since 2002, against the wishes of the San Carlos Apache tribe.
+Oak Flat has been subject to attempts by the federal government to exchange the site for lands owned by mining interests since 2002, against the wishes of the San Carlos Apache tribe.

 Description

 As a "blessed place" where Ga'an — guardians or messengers between the people and Usen, the creator — dwell, Apaches have lived on, worshipped on and cared for this site since before recorded history.
 They continue to hold important ceremonies there and gather medicinal plants.
 The area contains petroglyphs and historic and prehistoric sites.
 President Dwight D. Eisenhower protected the area from mining during an expansion of the Tonto National Forest in 1955.
-In an 1852 treaty, the U.S. government promised to protect Oak Flat in perpetuity.
-Oak Flat is a popular destination, for both campers and rock climbers.
+In the 1852 Treaty of Santa Fe, the U.S. government promised to protect Oak Flat in perpetuity.
+Oak Flat is a popular destination for both campers and rock climbers.